 STAGE 1: STAGE 2: STAGE 3: STAGE 4: STAGE 5: STAGE 6: No sporting activity Light aerobic exercise Sport-specific exercise Non-contact drills Full-contact practice Back in the game Normal game play Physical and cognitive rest until symptoms start to improve OR after resting for 2 days max.
 Walking, swimming, stationary cycling.
 No resistance training.
 The pace of these activities should be at the point where you are still able to have a conversation.
 Skating drills (ice hockey), running drills (soccer).
 No head-impact activities.
 Progress to complex training drills (e.g. passing drills).
 May start resistance training.
 Following medical clearance participate in normal training activities.
-Restore confidence; Recovery Increase heart rate Add movement Exercise, coordination, cognitive load assess functional skills Symptoms improve or 2 days rest max?
+Restore confidence; Recovery Increase heart rate Add movement Ex Exercise, coordination, cognitive load assess functional skills Symptoms improve or 2 days rest max?
 No new or worsening symptoms for 24 hours?
 No new or worsening symptoms for 24 hours?
 Symptom-free for 24 hours?
 Symptom-free for 24 hours?
-Note: Premature return to contact Yes: Move to stage 2 Yes: Move to stage 3 Yes: Move to stage 4 Yes: Move to stage 5 Yes: Move to stage 6 sports (full practice and game play) may No: Continue resting No: Return to stage 1 No: Return to stage 2 No: Return to stage 3 No: Return to stage 4 cause a significant Time & Date completed: Time & Date completed: Time & Date completed: Time & Date completed: Time & Date completed: setback in recovery.
+Note: Premature return to contact Yes: Move to stage 2 No: Continue resting Time & Date completed: Yes: Move to stage 3 No: Return to stage 1 Time & Date completed: Yes: Move to stage 4 No: Return to stage 2 Time & Date completed: Yes: Move to stage 5 No: Return to stage 3 Time & Date completed: Yes: Move to stage 6 No: Return to stage 4 Time & Date completed: sports (full practice and game play) may cause a significant setback in recovery. •